Yalyn/PSO2Chromakey/_posts/2020-02-26-flake-it-till-you-make-it.md

 title: My Adventures of PSO2Global.
 subtitle: Community Managers vs Me
 cover-img: /assets/img/seifinger.jpg
-thumbnail-img: /assets/img/thumb.png
+thumbnail-img: /assets/img/seifinger.jpg
-share-img: /assets/img/path.jpg
+share-img: /assets/img/seifinger.jpg
-tags: [books, test]
+tags: [chromakey, pso2]
 ---

 Welcome to the biggest blog post about an idiot that'll talk about how one person can create the most cursed and the most stupid images possible.